AlixBarreaux/multiplayer-p2p-join-at-runtime/README.md

 Before you do anything, you should know there are 2 main "parts" in this project:

 1) The builds for the end user: Windows, Linux, Mac.
-We will call it the PLAYABLE VERSION.
+We will call it the USER VERSION.

 2) The source code running in the engine available to you.
 We will call it the DEVELOPPER VERSION.

-# Instructions for the PLAYABLE VERSION
+# Instructions for the USER VERSION

 Make sure you read the Introduction chapter before you start.